-REITs can be a great retirement investment option if included in a diversified portfolio.
+REITs can be a great option for diversifying your portfolio by allowing you to easily invest in real estate.
 These are a similar to mutual funds that aggregate real estate properties such as apartment buildings, vacation properties, and commercial premises.

 Professionals are paid to manage the properties, collect rent, and pay bills.
 Then, you get the rest of the income.

 One of the better options on the market is Fundrise.
 They allow you to invest in their REITs for as little as $500 to start off.